texus/TGUI/tutorials/0.8/linux/index.md

 ### Using TGUI (CodeBlocks)

-Open the “Project build options” and choose whether you want to change debug or release target settings.
+Open the "Project build options" and choose whether you want to change debug or release target settings.
 Or you can just click on the name of your project (here TGUI_Test) and set them for both.
 [![CodeBlocks Project Build Options](/resources/LinuxCodeBlocksProjectBuildOptions.jpg){:width="641" height="355"}](/resources/LinuxCodeBlocksProjectBuildOptions.jpg)

-Add ‘-ltgui’ to the “Linker settings” under “Other linker options”.
+Add ‘-ltgui’ to the "Linker settings" under "Other linker options".
 The order should be as follows: first tgui, then the libraries from sfml.
 [![CodeBlocks Linker Settings](/resources/LinuxCodeBlocksProjectBuildOptionsLinkerSettings.jpg){:width="736" height="324"}](/resources/LinuxCodeBlocksProjectBuildOptionsLinkerSettings.jpg)

 You must also enable c++14.